stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 instance of `g__name`, because the prefix `x` has the same URI value `urn:graph`.
 Prefixes in XML have local scopes (like variables in a block).

-The first run of wsdl2h will reveal the URIs, so you do not need to search WSDLs and XSD files for all of the target namespaces.
+The first run of wsdl2h will reveal the XML namespace URIs, so you do not need to search WSDLs and XSD files for all of the target namespaces.
 Just copy them from the generated header file after the first run into `typemap.dat` for editing.

+@note Only define a namespace prefix once in `typemap.dat`.
+That is, do not use the same prefix for multiple XML namespace URIs.
+This is to avoid namespace conflicts that may cause failed builds and failures in XML parsing and validation.

 XSD type bindings                                                    {#typemap2}
 -----------------